ghassansalloum/PiVideoPlayer/README.md

 # PiVideoPlayer
 Raspberry Pi Zero + LCD HAT video player + Bluetooth audio

+The LCD IPS 1.3" HAT is this one from [Waveshare](https://www.waveshare.com/1.3inch-lcd-hat.htm).
+Buy it on [Amazon](https://www.amazon.com/interface-Embedded-Controller-Compatible-Raspberry/dp/B07FDQVYFM).

+The high level structure of this project is:
+1. Start by configuring the LCD screen
+2. Set up the bluetooth connection (it turns out to be tricky on Linux!)
-Start by configuring the LCD screen, then the set up the bluetooth connection, then write the code that takes advantage of it all.
+3. Set up the video controller and player code that takes advantage of it all, and load the video files on the device.

+Let's begin.

 ## LCD IPS 1.3" HAT